Bihar stares at platelets crisis as dengue cases surge

 “A dengue patient, if not bleeding, can be managed conservatively in hospital even with a platelet count of 10,000.
 Platelet needs to be transfused only when the patient begins to bleed,” said a doctor at AIIMS, requesting anonymity, as he was not authorised to speak to the media.

-Efforts to reach Sanjay Singh, executive director, State Health Society, proved futile as he did not respond to phone calls or text message on Friday.
+Sanjay Singh, executive director, State Health Society, did not respond to phone calls and text messages on Friday.